Barcelona, Spain: 2023 Business aviation destination guide

 You can get a free quote for ground transportation through Universal-Drivania Chauffeurs.

 There are a few different fuel suppliers on the field at LEBL , as well as hydrant fuel facilities on the commercial side.
 The GAT has no restrictions on which fuel supplier you may use.
 It’s best, however, to specify in advance which fuel supplier you’d like to deal with.
-Major aviation fuel cards are typically accepted, but it’s always good policy to carry a fuel release.
+Major aviation fuel cards are typically accepted.
+Still, it’s always a good policy to carry a fuel release.

 In-flight caterers are available at LEBL 24 hours, and they’re adept at meeting higher-end GA catering requirements.
 It’s always best to provide at least 24 hours’ advance notification of catering requirements, especially for special requests.
-Catering at this location, however, can usually be successfully sourced with just a few hours’ notice.
-It’s recommended that operators take advantage of in-flight caterers at LEBL , as local restaurants may not be able to provide bulk food options or deliver food cooled to appropriate health standards.
+However, catering at this location can usually be successfully sourced with just a few hours’ notice.
+It’s recommended that operators take advantage of in-flight caterers at LEBL , as local restaurants may not provide bulk food options or deliver food cooled to appropriate health standards.

 LEBL is a very secure airfield complete with private and airport security services, proper fencing, secure airport access checkpoints, and regular patrols.
 Please note that private aircraft security is not possible or permitted at this location unless your flight is diplomatic.
 Private vehicles are not allowed airside at LEBL – other than for air ambulance and qualifying diplomatic operations.